thycotic/dsv-docs/product/auth-general/authoidc/okta.md

 This example uses Okta as a OIDC identity provider.

-1. Get the callbcak URL from Thycotic's cloud manager portal at
+1. Get the callbcak URL from Thycotic's cloud manager portal following the directions at [Authentication:OIDC](./index.md)
+2.